 - Finland: Marjo Malja, Ministry of Social Affairs and Health

 - Denmark: Maria Pârja, National Board of Social Services

 - Germany: Almut Hornschild & Anna Maria Lemcke, Ministry of Family Affairs, Senior Citizens, Women and Youth

-- Iceland: Ólöf Ásta Farestveit, Government Agency for Child Protection
+- Iceland: Ólöf Ásta Farestveit, National Agency for Children and Families

 - Latvia: Lauris Neikens, Ministry of Welfare